 I am in love with the earth, trees and flowers and wild swimming and that, and want to live in a way that loves it.
-Which has kind of meant I have stopped washing my hair and am creating a home out of recycled leftovers.
+Which has kind of meant I have stopped washing my hair and created a home out of recycled leftovers.
 I am addicted to jumble with a stubbornness that means I can’t buy anything new and RELISH revealing my latest thrifted swag.
 I love to craft; I think making stuff puts you in touch with your soul and generally feel that being eco-thrifty (as opposed to pound shop thrifty) is a beautiful, subversive political act.
 I have had hate mail, accusing me of communism.
 I was proud.
 Like a coming of age.
 I am a ranty liberal, bicarbonate of soda loving, organic- obsessed telly-spurning, sometimes a leetle bit too dirty, hippy.
 (I hope none of this sounds smug?
 You can’t be smug when confessing to being a bit dirty can you?)

 It’s my eyeballs, you see.